cubicdaiya/libngxcore/README.md

 #libngxcore

-libngxcore is the library builded from nginx core APIs.
+libngxcore is the library built from nginx core APIs.

 ## Why is libngxcore needed?